SELF GUIDED AUDIO TOURS HAWAII

 Approximate time: 2 hours

-Zion Lodge is the only place in the park where we can grab something to eat, and the shady cottonwood tree makes this an excellent spot for a picnic.
+Zion Lodge is the only place in the park where you can grab something to eat, and the shady cottonwood tree makes this the perfect picnic stop.

 Not hungry?
-You can also stop here to use the restroom and refill your water bottles before we head out.
+You can also stop here to use the restroom and refill your water bottles before heading out.

-If you’re lucky and the conditions are just right, you may be treated to sparkling, emerald-green water.
+Zion Lodge is also the most commonly used entrance to the Emerald Pools Trail--an extremely popular trail that's family-friendly.
+If you’re lucky and the conditions are just right, you may be treated to sparkling, emerald-green water beneath the twinkling hanging gardens.

 • 1.2 miles to lower,